adarshkumarsingh83/java_jse/JDK9/java9-cmd-modules-ex2/README.md

 ### Simple without any changes just compile and run it with class path
 > compile class create a jar file and add it in module path and run it
+> this is the example of automatic module where the old jars are running
+> in the module path